 Low crime, ample park space, and plentiful transportation make Sunset Park a desirable place to live.
 While you might get more space for your money here (and potential park views!), apartments in the neighborhood are by no means cheap.
 The median apartment sales price is approximately $715,000.
 Studios rent from $1000 to $1500.

-If you're looking to go out on the town, head to Vin Rouge (629 5th Ave) for wine and cheese, or make your way to the Living Room Lounge (245 23rd St) for a low-key night of pool and cheap drinks.
+If you're looking to go out on the town, make your way to the Spot Bar & Lounge for a low-key night of pool, foosball, and cheap drinks.